-Michigan Tech has a population of nearly 9,000, with a faculty of 450 and a staff of 1,160 joined by over 7,200 students.
+Michigan Tech has a population of nearly 9,000, with a faculty of 470 and a staff of 1,150 joined by over 7,400 students.
 Many of these students will add to the growing alumni list that is approaching 84,000 graduates.
 Michigan Tech's success can in part be attributed to the talented faculty, of which 90% hold the highest degree in their field.
 Additionally, 1,400 of the 7,300 students are graduate students.

-The student population count has remained relatively stable from 2020 and earlier, but overall enrollment in 2023 is up 3.5% since 2022 and is projected to continue to increase.
+The student population count has remained relatively stable from 2020 and earlier, but overall enrollment in 2024 is up 1.5% overall with an 88.7% retention rate (MTU's highest ever).
+Enrollment is projected to continue to increase.
 Males have always had a greater presence at Michigan Tech than females, common in the engineering and technological fields; the 10-year ratio averaged about 3 males to every 1 female.
-From 2020 onward, Michigan Tech has seen an increase in female student enrollment, and in 2023, approximately 30 percent of the student body is female.
+From 2020 onward, Michigan Tech has seen an increase in female student enrollment, and in 2024, approximately 30 percent of the student body is female.
 Despite these improvements, Michigan Tech continues to strive to attract a more diverse student and faculty population.
 Nearly 9% of the student population is composed of international students and over 80 countries have been represented at Michigan Tech through its international community.